knowark/pentakrat/info/docs/README.md

 political pyramid with each of us acting like the steps of a ladder.
 As social individuals, we do that because efficient leadership allows us to look for opportunities beyond the horizon and collectively benefit from them by following unified and coordinated guidelines.
-By trusting in individuals who propose to manage some dimension of our lives for our greatest benefit, we concede a stake of our autonomy to focus in other areas in which we think we can make a bigger difference.
+By trusting in those who propose to manage some dimension of our lives for our greatest benefit, we concede a stake of our autonomy to focus in other areas in which we think we can make a bigger difference.
 It is a contract like any other in which one party commits to provide an orchestration service, in exchange of recognition, status and economic compensation.

 It is intriguing to observe, however, how some of those who have acquired access to power through their promises, forget about them just after realizing